Outdated or Unsupported Browser Detected

 Section 4 - Wage Reporting

 A quarterly wage report is required in addition to the quarterly UI contribution (tax) report.
 Each employer is required to furnish a report containing wage data for every employee paid in the calendar quarter.
 Each wage detail must include the employee's social security number, first and last name, and total gross wages PAID during the quarter.
-You are required to file the wage and tax reports even though you may be unable to make the required contribution payment.
+Employers are required to file the wage and tax reports even though they may be unable to make the required contribution payment.

 Reports are filed four times a year, based on the following reporting schedule: